-- Elevate the operative leg to chest level whenever possible to decrease swelling. - Do not place pillows under knees (i.e. do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle.

-- Use crutches to assist with walking - you may bear full weight on your leg as you feel comfortable with your brace locked in extension.
-No squatting $>90^\circ$. - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) over the first 7-10 days following surgery. - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - NO driving until instructed otherwise by physician. - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable.
+- MUST USE CRUTCHES to maintain TOE TOUCH/HEEL TOUCH weight bearing x 6-8 weeks. - Elevate the operative leg to chest level whenever possible to decrease swelling. - Do Not place pillows under knees (i.e., do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle to elevate leg. - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing) over the first 7-10 days following surgery. - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable.

-5. BRACE
+5. Brace

-- Your brace should be worn fully extended (straight) at all times (day and night - except for exercises) until otherwise informed by the physician. - Remove brace for flexion (bending) and other exercises done in a non-weight bearing position (i.e. lying or sitting).
+- Your brace should be worn fully extended (straight) at all times (day and night - except for exercises) until otherwise informed by the physician after the first post-operative visit. - Remove brace for flexion (bending) exercises done in a non-weight bearing position (i.e. lying or sitting). - Remove brace for shower.